ashn-dot-dev/raylib-sunder/README.md

 $ (cd raylib/src/ && make PLATFORM=PLATFORM_DESKTOP)
 $ sunder-compile -o example -Lraylib/src -lraylib -lGL -lm -lpthread -ldl -lrt -lX11 example.sunder
 ```

+## License
+All content in this repository is licensed under the Zero-Clause BSD license.

+See LICENSE for more information.